Electromagnetic and Exotic Moments in Nuclear DFT: PARITY-BREAKING MOMENTS FOR FUNDAMENTAL INTERACTIONS

 \subsection{Electric dipole moments, the Schiff moments}

-The subject matter has already been presented in the recent review article (Reference~\cite{(Eng25)}.
-Here, we summarise the basic principles and present selected DFT results.
-Let us start with the connection between the electric dipole moment (EDM) of an atom and the fundamental symmetry.
-In 1950, Purcell and Ramsey pointed out that the non-zero expectation value of the electric dipole operator in a stationary state of an atom is only possible if parity and time-reversal symmetry are broken simultaneously (References~\cite{(Purcell1950),(Aue08a)}).

-\begin{marginnote}[] \entry{Nuclei, atoms, and molecules}{Sensitive probes for new parity-breaking fundamental interactions that may induce otherwise impossible exotic non-zero parity-breaking moments} \end{marginnote} An atom can acquire an EDM from the nucleus.
+The subject matter has already been presented in the recent review article (Reference~\cite{(Eng25)}).
+Here, we summarise the basic principles and present selected DFT results. \begin{marginnote}[] \entry{Nuclei, atoms, and molecules}{Sensitive probes for new parity-breaking fundamental interactions that may induce otherwise impossible exotic non-zero parity-breaking moments} \end{marginnote} An atom can acquire an EDM from the nucleus.
 In turn, a nucleus acquires an EDM from either nucleon EDM or parity- and time-reversal symmetry-violating interaction between nucleons and pions.
 The nuclear quantity that induces the atomic EDM is not the nuclear dipole moment itself due to the Schiff theorem (Reference~\cite{(Sch63a)}), which states that, in a homogeneous external field, the nuclear EDM causes the rearrangement of electrons, which, in turn, generates an opposite electric field.
 The so-called nuclear Schiff moment is the relevant nuclear quantity that induces the atomic EDM.
-The definitions and derivations of the Schiff operator $\hat{S}^{\text{ch}}_{z}=\frac{e}{10}\sum_{p}\left(r^{2}_{p}-\frac{5}{3}\langle r^{2}\rangle_{\text{ch}}\right)z_{p}$ can be found in References~\cite{(Spevak1997),(Aue08a),(Eng25)}.
+The definitions and derivations of the Schiff operator $\hat{S}_{z}=\frac{e}{10}\sum_{p}\left(r^{2}_{p}-\frac{5}{3}\langle r^{2}\rangle_{\text{ch}}\right)z_{p}$ can be found in References~\cite{(Spevak1997),(Aue08a),(Eng25a)}.
 The sum runs only over protons, and $\langle r^{2}\rangle_{\text{ch}}$ stands for the mean-square charge radius.
-In the recent publication, Reference~\cite{(Eng25)}, Engel added to the Schiff operator, $\hat{S}^{\text{ch}}_{z}$, the nucleon contribution, which is not discussed here.
+In the recent publication, Reference~\cite{(Eng25a)}, Engel added to the Schiff operator, $\hat{S}_{z}$, the nucleon contribution, which is not discussed here.

 The laboratory Schiff moment, $S_z^{\text{lab}}$, is determined using second-order perturbation theory, $S_z^{\text{lab}}\approx\sum_{i\neq 0}\frac{\langle\Psi_{0}|\hat{S}_{z}|\Psi_{i}\rangle\langle\Psi_{i}|\hat{V}_{\text{PT}}|\Psi_{0}\rangle}{E_{0}-E_{i}}+\text{c.c.}$, where $|\Psi_{0}\rangle$ is the ground state and the sum is over excited states.
 The $P,T$-violating $NN$ interaction, $\hat{V}_{\text{PT}}$, is given in References~ \citemany{Maekawa2011}{(Her88)},